“SUMMER OF lOVE”

 He raised his arm and turned his palm to her, “Will you trust me?”

 There was that word again.
-Trust seems untrustworthy all the way around now.
+Trust was untrustworthy all the way around now.
 Who could she trust when she couldn’t even trust herself?

-But his palm was warm when she pressed her palm to his.
+But his palm felt warm when she pressed her palm to his.

-The second was the idea of his breaking his engagement because of Samantha which meant he would come back to Los Angeles as a free man.
-Jordan had told Martin that Nathaniel pursued Samantha without the revelation of his engagement.
+The second was the thought Nathaniel may be breaking his engagement because of Samantha which meant he would come back to Los Angeles as a free man.
+Jordan told Martin Nathaniel pursued Samantha without revelation of his engagement.
 That alone should have put her off.
 Martin believed she was smarter than that, but he understood how love could make the brain fuzzy.

-But luxuriously he saw the couple as a poor risk at this moment because he wasn’t impressed with Nathaniel’s waffling.
-However, because he didn’t really know the young man, and he does know and trust Sam, the possibilities remained fifty-fifty.
+But luxuriously, he saw the couple as a poor risk at this moment because of Nathaniel’s waffling.
+However, because he didn’t know the young man, and he knows and trusts Sam, the possibilities remained fifty-fifty.